 11 AM: Visit the Basilica of the Holy Blood

-It’s only a few minutes from the pier, so you’ll have enough time for a quick visit.
+It’s only a few minutes from the pier, so you’ll have enough time for a visit.
+I normally spend less than 30 minutes in churches, but this one was different.
+There were painted frescoes, brick vaulted ceilings, and even a museum, which was a nice touch.

-TWhether you’re drawn by faith, curiosity, or the allure of its story, the Basilica stands as a testament to Bruges’ medieval heritage and it’s one of the must-do things in Bruges.
+Whether you’re drawn by faith, curiosity, or simply the story, the Basilica is part of the city’s medieval heritage and it’s one of the must-do things in Bruges.

 11.30 AM Pass by the De Burg